 (d) that the person was at that time impaired by something, other than alcohol alone, affecting the person’s capacity to drive a motor vehicle,

-a member of the Police Force may require the person to undergo an assessment of drug impairment.
+a police officer may require the person to undergo an assessment of drug impairment.

-(3) For the purposes of subsection (1) or (2) a member of the Police Force may require a person who is required to undergo a driver assessment to wait at the place at which the requirement was made.
+(3) For the purposes of subsection (1) or (2) a police officer may require a person who is required to undergo a driver assessment to wait at the place at which the requirement was made.

-(4) Where a person required under subsection (1) or (2) to undergo a driver assessment is in a motor vehicle, a member of the Police Force may require the person to leave the vehicle for the purpose of undergoing the assessment.
+(4) Where a person required under subsection (1) or (2) to undergo a driver assessment is in a motor vehicle, a police officer may require the person to leave the vehicle for the purpose of undergoing the assessment.

-(5) A person who is required to undergo a driver assessment shall comply with that requirement by undergoing the assessment in accordance with the directions of a member of the Police Force.
+(5) A person who is required to undergo a driver assessment shall comply with that requirement by undergoing the assessment in accordance with the directions of a police officer.

-(6) A person shall not be required to undergo a driver assessment if it appears to a member of the Police Force that —
+(6) A person shall not be required to undergo a driver assessment if it appears to a police officer that —

 (a) the driver assessment could not be conducted within 4 hours after the time at which driving, attempted driving, use or management of a motor vehicle in circumstances giving rise to the requirement is believed to have taken place; or